-- It is played without cards, the player has 5 turns, with 3 impulses of 2 actions each to get the maximum of VPs. - Place an independent A3 control marker in Cape Colony. - Place independent A2 control markers in those areas marked as Portuguese in the mini-maps. - Only the Portuguese areas are active on the main map. - Trade Centers capacity: Africa 1, Persian Gulf & Red Sea 1, Indian Ocean 1, Sea of China 2.
-Rest 0.
+- It is played without cards, the player has 5 turns, with 3 impulses of 2 actions each to get the maximum of VPs. - Place an independent A3 control marker in Cape Colony. - Place A2 control markers in those areas marked as Portuguese in the mini-maps. - Only the Portuguese areas are active on the main map. - Trade Centers capacity: Africa 1, Persian Gulf & Red Sea 1, Indian Ocean 1, Sea of China 2.
+Rest 0. - Each area marked on the map as Portuguese that becomes owned provides 1 VP. - TURN 5: At the end of the turn add 12 VP and subtract as many as the unrest level.